kevinalberts/gta-v-triggerbot/README.md

 Extract triggerbot.ini file to your desktop.
 Run or compile script as x64.
 OR
-Just extract triggerbot.ini file to your desktop.
-Run the exe
+Just extract triggerbot.ini file to your desktop and run the exe

 # Settings
 You can change the target type and the hotkey inside triggerbot.ini.